HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 ## 2. Data

 The full dataset data-training.csv is provided by the XTX Market company.
 The data consist 31 columns and 2999999 rows.
+The total size of the data is 1 GB which is quite large.

 ## 3. Evaluation

-The evaluation metric for this competition is the r2 score.
+The evaluation metric for this problem is the Coefficient of determination (r2 score).
 For more information about the r2 score check: https://en.wikipedia.org/wiki/Coefficient_of_determination.

 ## 4. Features